dimeloper/react-typescript-starter/README.md

 # React TS Starter

-A starter project written with Typescript, based on React.
+A starter project written with Typescript, based on React, featuring a Tasks List.

 ## Installation
 `yarn install`